RobinSmits/GPT-3.5-FineTuning/README.md

 The validation code is available in the notebook 'Validate_GPT-3.5.ipynb'. for each record in the validation set the text of the news article is wrapped in the prompt and OpenAI is called through the API to get the response from the chatcompletion.
 The response is converted to a binary label and with the ground truth labels the final classification report is generated.

-The fine-tuned OpenAI GPT-3.5 model achieves an accuraccy on the validation set of 90.8%.
+The fine-tuned OpenAI GPT-3.5 model achieves an accuraccy on the validation set of 89.4%.

 Note that I used OpenAI for fine-tuning and validation and not Azure OpenAI.

+In the latest version (December 5th, 2023) of this notebook I have made the following updates:
+* Updated to the latest version of OpenAI (1.3.7) and modified the API calls accordingly.
+* Changed the model to the latest version: "gpt-3.5-turbo-1106".

 ## Model Comparison